-In early 2021, the Cyprus government transposed the 5th AML EU directive into Cyprus legislation, part of which was the obligation for the registration of the beneficial owners in a national centralized registry by March 2022.
+In early 2021, the Cyprus government transposed the 5th AML EU directive into Cyprus legislation, part of which was the obligation for the registration of the beneficial owners in a national centralized registry by 31 July 2022 (extended deadline).

 Who is a UBO?

 For the purposes of the the UBO registry, a UBO is a person who directly or indirectly holds more than 25% of a company’s shares (directly or through intermediaries) as well as any other person who has the right to otherwise control the company’s activities.
 If no UBO can be determined the person holding the most senior management position in a company should be recognized as the UBO.
 It is noted that control via other means (such as shareholder’s agreements, exercise of dominant influence, influence through family links, etc.) must also be taken into consideration.

 In the case of trusts, UBO will be the settlor, trustee(s), protector (if any), the beneficiaries (or where the individuals benefiting from the legal arrangement or entity have yet to be determined, the class of persons in whose main interest the legal arrangement or entity is set up or operates) and any other natural person exercising ultimate control over the trust by means of direct or indirect ownership or by other means.

 The responsibility for the submission of the information is on the Company itself and each of its officers (directors and secretary).

 The following entities are exempt from the obligation to report: